AdaCore/learn/courses/intro-to-spark/book/02_Flow_Analysis.rst

 analysis will issue a message when there are in fact no errors.
 The first
 ---and maybe most common reason for this--- has to do with modularity.

-To improve efficiency on large projects, verifications are in general done on a per subprogram basis.
+In order to scale to large projects, verifications are in general done on a per subprogram basis.
 It is in particular the case for detection of uninitialized variables.
 For this detection to be done modularly, flow analysis needs to assume initialization of inputs on subprogram entry and